 Torani is one of the best-known names in flavored syrups, and you can find these almost anywhere.
 The flavor list is so long and continually evolving, which makes it hard to keep up with it.

-These syrups do not contain artificial ingredients, opting instead for natural sugar and flavors, and there are sugar-free options.
-For an outstanding vanilla latte, it’s hard to beat DaVinci’s French vanilla.
-The Irish cream will sweeten up any coffee perfectly without the booze or cream, while the cinnamon syrup offers the next best option to homemade.
-When you’re feeling adventurous, there's cake batter, ginger, and red velvet syrups to sweeten up your espresso.
+These syrups do not contain artificial ingredients and there are sugar-free options.
+For an outstanding vanilla latte, it’s hard to beat DaVinci’s French Vanilla.
+The Irish Cream will sweeten up any coffee perfectly without the booze or cream, while the Cinnamon Syrup offers the next best option to homemade.
+When you’re feeling adventurous, there's also Cake Batter, Ginger, and Red Velvet syrups to sweeten up your favorite espresso drink.

-Created by California bartender Jennifer Colliau, these syrups fill the need for cocktail enthusiasts looking for the finest and often hard-to-find syrups.
-The syrups contain no corn syrup or artificial colors; they are pure and simple and classic.
+Created by award-winning bartender Jennifer Colliau, these syrups fill the need for cocktail enthusiasts looking for the finest and often hard-to-find syrups.
+The syrups contain no corn syrup or artificial colors; they are simple and classic.

 Any of the fruit-flavored syrups can be used for homemade sodas.
 Simply add soda water such as seltzer or club soda; a good ratio is one part syrup to four or five parts soda.
 A soda maker will carbonate water and blend it with the syrup.